Best Olympus Cameras iMore 2021

 The stunning Olympus PEN-F has a throwback body that will remind you of a film camera.
 With physical dials and knobs, the PEN-F is a joy to use and has specs perfect for street or casual photography.
 The PEN-F has a 20MP sensor and an inbuilt 50MP high res shot mode.
 You can shoot 10 fps with the PEN-F, and the creative control dial on the front gives you access to art filters and color profiles.
 Other impressive specs include body stabilization, an electronic viewfinder, and color LCD.
 If you shoot street, you'll dig the retro design and function buttons.

-The Olympus OM-D-E-M10 Mark III's 5-axis stabilization makes photos sharp, even when shooting without a tripod.
-This retro-looking Micro Four Thirds interchangeable lens camera takes 4K video, has a 16MP sensor, digital eyepiece, and a 3-inch inch tilting LCD with touchscreen control.
-This kit includes the camera, a 14-42mm lens, a memory card, and a padded Olympus bag.
-The M10 Mark III is good for any style or skill level and is a bargain that's tough to beat.
+The Olympus OM-D-E-M10 Mark IV is one of the best mirrorless cameras out today.
+The 5-axis stabilization makes photos sharp, even when shooting without a tripod.
+This retro-looking Micro Four Thirds interchangeable lens camera takes 4K video, has a 20MP sensor, digital eyepiece, and a flip-down LCD with touchscreen control.
+This kit includes the camera and the well-reviewed 14-42mm lens.
+The M10 Mark IV is good for any style of photography or skill level and is a bargain that's tough to beat.

 If you're a pro shooter and want a high spec mirrorless camera that won't weigh you down, look at the Olympus OM-D E-M1 Mark III.
 This quick-shooter is built for harsh conditions.
 It's dustproof, splashproof, and freezeproof.
 With a magnesium alloy weather-sealed body, this is a mid-weight camera that feels good in the hand.
 Spec-wise, you'll get 50MP high res shots, 60 fps, a 121-point autofocus system, a joystick and LCD screen on the back, and dual SD card slots.
 The M1 Mark III is a favorite among star watchers.
 The included Starry Sky AF system lets you shoot in a new advanced mode and focus with pinpoint accuracy in the dark of night.